Yehia-M/NLP_Repo/README.md

 * Named Entity Recognition LSTM - NER using Embedded layer and LSTM network on Trax

 * Parts-of-Speech Tagging - using Viterbi algorithm and hidden markov model (HMM) to determine the <PoS> of a given word

+* Question Duplicates - Detect if two questions are duplicate or not, using Trax built a siamese network with LSTM and triplet loss

 * Sentiment Analysis on Tweets: